cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Links for all four rides for the [Oakland Gran Fondo]( http://www.oaklandgranfondo.com ) site
 	* Ready for demos, testing and gathering approvals ready by Wednesday, 2016-09-21
 	* Each link will go to an animated 3D web app custom-tailored for the particular ride

+## Concept

+Maps are usually flat.
+Bike routes usually are not flat.
+Looking at a usual map is hard to see where the ricky bits of the route are going to be.

+As mobile devices become more powerful, it's going to be possible to visualize routes in entirely new ways.

+It's time to leave 2D flatland and explore the hills and valleys of new ways of animated 3D mapping

+### Mission

+_a statement of a rationale, applicable now as well as in the future _

+* To make easier for people to see the easy and difficult sections of routes

+### Vision

+_a descriptive picture of a desired future state_

 ## Features